hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/README.md

 # Folder Contents

 #### [images](https://github.com/hubmapconsortium/hra-millitome-generator/tree/main/OpenScad%20Code/V11/images)
 This folder contains images used for documentation.
-Not required for proper operation of <em>MT-Generator</em>.
+Not required for proper operation of *MT-Generator*.

 #### [organs](https://github.com/hubmapconsortium/hra-millitome-generator/tree/main/OpenScad%20Code/V11/organs)
-Contains 24 files in STL format, used by <em>MT-Generator</em> to cut the correct mold shapes.
-This folder must reside in the same directory from which <em>MT-Generator.scad </em> is launched.
+Contains 24 files in STL format, used by *MT-Generator* to cut the correct mold shapes.
+This folder must reside in the same directory from which *MT-Generator.scad* is launched.

 There are three STL files for each organ: